-The $XR16M752/XR68M752^{1}$ (M752) is a high performance dual universal asynchronous receiver and transmitter (UART) with 64 byte TX and RX FIFOs.
-The M752 operates from 1.62 to 3.63 volts.
-It is pin-to-pin and software compatible to the TL16C752B and SC16C752B, but with additional features such as a programmable fractional baud rate generator, automatic RS-485 half-duplex direction control, infrared mode and 8X and 4X sampling rate.
-The standard features include 16 selectable TX and RX FIFO trigger levels, automatic hardware (RTS/ CTS) and software (Xon/Xoff) flow control, and a complete modem interface.
+The XR20M1172 is a high performance two channel universal asynchronous receiver and transmitter (UART) with 64 byte TX and RX FIFOs and a selectable IC/SPI slave interface.
+The XR20M1172 operates from 1.62 to 3.63 volts.
+The standard features include 16 selectable TX and RX FIFO trigger levels, automatic hardware (RTS/CTS) and software (Xon/Xoff) flow control, and a complete modem interface.
 Onboard registers provide the user with operational status and data error flags.
-An internal loopback capability allows system diagnostics.
-Each channel is independently programmable for data rates up to 16 Mbps at 3.3V with a 4X sampling rate.
-The XR68M752 has an additional 16/68# pin to select between the Intel and Motorola bus interface.
-The M752 is available in the 48-pin TQFP, 32-pin QFN and 49-pin STBGA packages.
+An loopback capability allows diagnostics.
+Additional enhanced features includes a programmable fractional band rate generator and 8X and 4X sampling rate that allows for a maximum baud rate of 10 m..., in the 32-pin QFN and 20 p.
+32-pin QFN package has the EN4000 pins to allow the UART to power-up in the Autor RS485 mode or the Infrared mode.

-NOTE: 1 Covered by U.S. Patent #5,649,122
+\\Note: 1 Covered by U.S. Patent #5,649,122\\